 The GVWR can be found, along with other weight limits, on your vehicle’s Safety Compliance Certification Label.

-In need of a utility trailer and accessories?
-Camco Total Vehicle Solutions in Pharr has everything you need.
+In need of a utility trailer accessories or upfitting services?
+Camco Wheel & Axle in Pharr has everything you need.

 Camco takes pride in being your #1 source for total vehicle solutions.
-While our utility trailers are of exceptional quality, taking what was mentioned above into consideration is your best bet to avoid injuring yourself or others on the road, and helps to keep your utility trailer in tip-top shape.
+We have the utility trailer parts and services you need to avoid injuring yourself or others on the road and to help keep your utility trailer in tip-top shape.

-If you have any questions or concerns about your utility trailer or want to upgrade to one of our top of the line utility trailers, contact our office in Pharr at (956) 781-4800.
+If you have any questions or concerns about your utility trailer or need to upgrade parts, contact our office in Pharr at (956) 781-4800.